 Images by Florian Geerken

-Humans appear to be uncomfortable with their nakedness, a features shared with shellfish and snails.
+Humans appear to be uncomfortable with nakedness, a features shared with shellfish and snails.
 If you think about the shelters humans create, you can find two categories.

 The second category of shelters is the house or the building.
-The word house comes from the old-English word husan, which is probably related to the root of the word hide.
+The word house comes from the old-English word 'husan', which is probably related to the root of the word 'hide'.
 Houses, mostly non-portable walled protections against weather influences, indeed protect you from the gaze of other people.
 These days, buildings and houses are usually made from mineral components, such as cement, which is made from limestone and bricks, made from clay.
 Hence, we knit, weave, sew, scaffold, cement, lay bricks, pour concrete, to cover ourselves and to hide.

-I became interested in what we can learn from the buildings of other creatures, specifically biomineralizing organisms, such as mollusks, foraminifera, crustaceans, and vertebrates, forming shells, exoskeletons and bones.
+I became interested in what we can learn from the buildings of other creatures, specifically biomineralizing organisms; mollusks, foraminifera, crustaceans, and vertebrates, forming shells, exoskeletons and bones.
 Foraminifera are unicellular marine organisms that form a shell of calcite on top of an organic template.
 Biomineral materials, such as foraminiferal shells, show the remarkable ingenuity of nature's designs: intricate composite materials, combining organic and mineral components, which result in a range of material properties and strong yet flexible building materials.

 What if we place our building materials in the perspective of biogeochemical cycles, expanding the concept of circularity to geological timescales?
 Limestone, the main component of cement, actually consists of the microscopic calcite shells of marine biomineralizing unicellular organisms, such as foraminifera and coccolithophores, another type of microscopic creatures forming calcite shells.
 Over the past 500 Million years, these shells have sunken onto the seafloor and became compacted into rocks and uplifted into mountains.
 When you know that our houses are build from the 'houses' of microscopic organisms, it's interesting to see what construction methods they use, and if we could perhaps learn from them, and shortcut the geological timescales involved in the formation of limestone, by mimicking the formation of shells?

 With the MO-project, I am trying out various ways to mimic the mechanisms of biomineralizing organisms, collaborating and advised by several material scientists.
-My dream is to recreate the 'privileged space', a term coined to describe the space in which organisms such as mollusks form there shells.
+My dream is to recreate the 'privileged space', a term coined to describe the space in which organisms such as mollusks form their shells.
 It's a space secluded from seawater, under tight biological control, where minerals, often calcium carbonates, precipitate on top of an organic template.

 During my PhD in biogeochemistry, my colleagues and me did an experiment in Japan, which showed that foraminifera (whose shells are the building blocks of the pyramids in Egypt) secrete their shells at a speed of 0.5um/hour.
 At this speed, it would take a year to form a kitchen-tile of 0.5 cm!
 So by mimicking this mechanism, I became very frustrated with how long it actually takes to form calcite, and also how difficult it actually is to do this yourself in a simple DIY 'lab'!
 But I did start to appreciate the effort of all these creatures and the unimaginable stretches of time that go beyond the formation of just a single block of limestone.